MESAHub/mesa-website/02-prereqs.markdown

 ## Install the prerequisites (MESA SDK)

-*MESA is no longer supported on 32-bit systems.
-This isn't by design;
-we simply haven't been able to get it to work!
-So if you REALLY want to use an antique 32-bit system for MESA, you'll have to try to make it work yourself.*

 Before you can do an install for MESA, you need to get the prerequisites.
 Unless you are a masochist, you'll probably want to use the [MESA SDK] provided by Rich Townsend.
 It provides a prebuilt